ircdocs/modern-irc/_includes/modern-appendix.md

 This mode is standard, and the mode letter used for it is `"+i"`.

-If a user is set to 'invisible', they will not show up in commands such as [`WHO`](#who-command) or [`NAMES`](#names-command) unless they share a channel with the user that submitted the command.
-In addition, some servers hide all channels from the [`WHOIS`](#whois-command) reply of an invisible user they do not share with the user that submitted the command.
+If a user is set to 'invisible', they will not show up in commands such as {% message WHO %} or {% message NAMES %} unless they share a channel with the user that submitted the command.
+In addition, some servers hide all channels from the {% message WHOIS %} reply of an invisible user they do not share with the user that submitted the command.

 ### Oper User Mode